hypo69/hypo/docs/gemini/ru/explainer/src/webdriver/edge/extentions/test_extention/background.md

  *
  * This function listens for messages sent from other parts of the extension,
  * such as content scripts or other background scripts, using the `chrome.runtime.sendMessage()` method.
+ *
+Here's a breakdown of what each part does:
+- `chrome.runtime.onMessage.addListener()`:
+This function sets up a listener for messages sent from other parts of the extension.
+- `(message, sender, sendResponse) => { ... }`: This is an arrow function that defines what should happen when a message is received.
+It takes three parameters:
+  - `message`: The message object sent from the sender.
+  - `sender`: Information about the sender of the message, such as its ID and whether it is a tab or another extension.
+  - `sendResponse`: A function that can be used to send a response back to the sender if needed.
+- `if (message.action === 'collectData') { ... }`: This condition checks if the received message has a property named `action` with a value of `'collectData'`.
+This is often used to determine the purpose or type of the message.
+- `sendDataToServer(message.url)`: If the received message has an action of `'collectData'`, this function calls another function named `sendDataToServer()` and passes the URL from the message as an argument.
+This typically triggers some action or behavior in response to the received message.

+In summary, this function listens for messages with the action `'collectData'`, and when such a message is received, it triggers the `sendDataToServer()` function, presumably to collect data and send it to a server.
  */
 chrome.runtime.onMessage.addListener((message, sender, sendResponse) => {
     if (message.action === 'collectData') {